habeebmtech/habeebmtech/README.md

 - 👋 Hi, I’m @habeebmtech
 - 👀 I’m interested in ...
 - 🌱 I’m currently working as devops engineer..
-- 💞️ I’m looking to collaborate on new technology ...
+- 💞️ I’m looking to collaborate with a new organization

 - 📫

 <!---